HunterPadilla/Mobile-Alzheimer-s-Detection-System/README.md

 Sign-in URL: https://298516394167.signin.aws.amazon.com/console
 - username: G_5
 - password: fea4pem3KBU5dvz@kqb
+Make sure the "region" in the AWS console is set to "us-east-2" (Ohio)

 [May need to create a IAM User to generate a Secret Access Key]
 - Access Key: